hashicorp/vault/website/source/docs/guides/replication.html.md

 ### Fetching a Secondary Token

-To fetch a secondary bootstrap token, run `vault write sys/replication/primary/secondary-token id=<id>`.
+To fetch a secondary bootstrap token, run:

+    $ vault write sys/replication/primary/secondary-token id=<id>

-The value for ID is opaque to Vault and can be any identifying value you want;
+The value for `id` is opaque to Vault and can be any identifying value you want;
 this can be used later to revoke the secondary and will be listed when you read replication status on the primary.
 You will get back a normal wrapped response, except that the token will be a JWT instead of UUID-formatted random bytes.

 ### Activating a Secondary

-To activate a secondary, run `vault write sys/replication/secondary/enable token=<token>`.
+To activate a secondary using the fetched token, run:

+    $ vault write sys/replication/secondary/enable token=<token>

 You must provide the full token value.
 Be very careful when running this command, as it will destroy all data currently stored in the secondary.